Published On: Mar 13 2013 12:41:58 AM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 1927: Author and actor George Plimpton, widely known for his sports writing and for helping to found The Paris Review, as well as his performances in movies like "Reds," "Volunteers" and "L.A.
 Story," is born in New York City.
 He died of a heart attack at age 76 on Sept.
 25, 2003.

-1926: Actor Peter Graves, best known for his starring role in the TV series "Mission: Impossible" from 1967 to 1973 and its revival from 1988 to 1990, is born Peter Aurness in Minneapolis, Minn.
+1926: Actor Peter Graves, best known for his starring role in the TV series "Mission: Impossible" from 1967 to 1973 and its revival from 1988 to 1990, is born Peter Aurness in Minneapolis, Minnesota.
 Graves, whose brother was fellow actor James Arness, was also known for roles in "Stalag 17," "Airplane!" and the 1983 miniseries "The Winds of War" and for hosting the A&E documentary series "Biography."
 He died from a heart attack at age 83 on March 14, 2010.

 1925: The Tri-State Tornado tears a 200-mile path through the Midwestern states of Missouri, Illinois and Indiana, killing at least 695 people.
 It was the deadliest tornado in U.S. history.